aryasgrave/E1-Portfolio/README.md

         - password: password
     3. And start testing.
 You can see, create, edit and delete projects.

--   Questions, something not working?
+# Questions, something not working?
 Ask me.
 Here are some questions you may have

     -   Styling not working?
         -   Try <code>npm install -d sass</code>
+    -   Are the projects in your seeder real projects you worked on?
+        -   Yes.
+I just didn't fill in the images.
     -   Can you make an account?
         -   No there is no way to go to the register form.